-1. Watch the Culture of Philanthropy #101 video with the GS-NCCP's fund development team, the team responsible for fundraising and philanthropy at Girl Scouts.
-Remember all of the great things about Girl Scouts we talked about in number 2?
+1. Watch the Culture of Philanthropy #101 video with the Girl Scouts -North Carolina Coastal Pines' fund development team, the team responsible for fundraising and philanthropy at Girl Scouts.
+Remember all the great things about Girl Scouts we talked about in number 2?
 Many Girl Scout activities and programs you love wouldn't happen without the support of donors.